Opinion | New details about Trump’s Dominion scam help explain our authoritarian slide

 Let’s foreground the lies

 Sham audits in Arizona and elsewhere will serve a similar function.
 When they find fake evidence of fraud, their perpetrators will know this tactic can be used to manufacture future pretexts for undermining legitimate electors.
-That could set in motion schemes like sending rogue electors and getting a GOP congress to count those and not the valid ones.
+That could set in motion schemes like sending rogue electors and getting a GOP Congress to count those and not the valid ones.

 True, we don’t know how many Republicans will buy into future such schemes.
 One way to demonstrate good will would be to back reform of the Electoral Count Act, which would make them much harder to pull off.

 The point is this: The push to subvert democracy relies on an elaborate superstructure of such prefabrications.
-And so, as Laura Field argues, we need to foreground all this lying, as its own big story, as itself posing a lingering threat to democratic stability.
+And so, as Laura K. Field argues, we need to foreground all this lying, as its own big story, as itself posing a lingering threat to democratic stability.

 It’s notable that the lying about Dominion also involved elaborate theories about Soros and antifa.
-As Field notes, hallucinatory depictions of the leftist threat provide the “justificatory schema” for the meta-argument about why it’s justifiable in the first place to use bad faith procedural warfare to subvert the true will of the majority.
+As Field notes, hallucinatory depictions of the leftist threat provide the “justificatory schema” for the meta-argument about why it’s justifiable in the first place to use bad-faith procedural warfare to subvert the true will of the majority.

-Right wing media and manufactured uncertainty
+Right-wing media and manufactured uncertainty

-Which brings us to the role of right wing media.
+Which brings us to the role of right-wing media.
 As the Times notes, even as Trump’s allies knew the Dominion claims were lies, they disseminated them far and wide via conservative media.

 The result, reports the Times, is that “the false theories they spread quickly gained currency in the conservative media and endure nearly a year later.”
 There are many such examples.

-Similarly, as Matthew Gertz shows, the Trump coup memo author also used such outlets to broadcast his sham legal theories in the runup to Jan.
-6. This shows the role of right wing media propaganda in laundering and disseminating the lies that prefigure the main event that comes next, the legal effort that is to serve as what Richard L. Hasen calls a “respectable bloodless coup.”
+Similarly, as Matt Gertz shows, the Trump coup memo author also used such outlets to broadcast his sham legal theories in the run-up to Jan.
+6. This shows the role of right-wing media propaganda in laundering and disseminating the lies that prefigure the main event that comes next, the legal effort that is to serve as what Richard L. Hasen calls a “respectable bloodless coup.”

 I’ve argued that uncertainty is the coin of the realm here.
 This creation of uncertainty — the idea that the popular vote outcome cannot be known — is critical.
-It lays the foundation for dense, technical arguments exploiting opaque statutes and other vulnerabilities in our system, which then are to assume center stage in subvert legitimate democratic outcomes.
+It lays the foundation for dense, technical arguments exploiting opaque statutes and other vulnerabilities in our system, which then can assume center stage in efforts to subvert legitimate democratic outcomes.

 They already tried this.
 We all saw it happen.
 What we’re now learning is just how dark this episode truly was, and how dangerous the lingering threat remains.